jackyko1991/jackyko1991/README.md

 <!-- https://getemoji.com/ -->
 ### Hi this is Jacky 👋
+- 🔬 **Bioimage Analyst** in Oxford-Zeiss Centre of Excellence (Oxford-ZCoE), Kennedy Institute of Rheumatology, NDORMS, University of Oxford
-- 🎓 **Phd Student** at The Chinese University of Hong Kong.
+- 🎓 **Phd** from The Chinese University of Hong Kong.
-- 🔬Research interest:
+- 📝 Research interest:
   - ⚕️ Medical image processing
   - 💦 Vascular fluid simulations
   - 💔 Vascular diseases analysis